agresti/velocity-script-collection/README.md

 # Velocity Script Collection
-A curated collection of Velocity scripts designed for use with **Cascade CMS**.
-These snippets handle common templating tasks, such as sorting, formatting, metadata management, and responsive layout behaviors.
+During my work with Cascade CMS, I developed a collection of reusable Velocity scripts to solve repetitive templating challenges.
+This library includes solutions for sorting content, handling dynamic image paths, generating social media metadata, alternating layouts, and building structured course catalogs — all designed with clarity, reusability, and performance in mind.

 ---